Oracle VM 3.0, 3.1, or 3.2 CD or DVD media set (internal or external CD or DVD)

 The Partitioning Type screen appears.

 Caution - In the Partitioning Type screen shown above, the Oracle SSM drive is the Oracle System Assistant USB flash drive.
 You might have to scroll to the bottom of the screen to see this drive.
 You should never select the Oracle SSM drive as the OS installation drive.
 Installing Oracle VM to the Oracle SSM drive will overwrite the Oracle System Assistant software and the Oracle System Assistant will have to be restored.
-For instructions for restoring Oracle System Assistant, see the Administration, Restore Oracle System Assistant.
+For instructions for restoring Oracle System Assistant, see the Installation, Setting Up Software and Firmware Using Oracle System Assistant.

 The Oracle VM Management Interface screen appears.